May 6, 2021 | Personal Injury, Workers Compensation

 The manager testified that she felt a pop in her neck followed by a burning sensation when she quickly bent to catch a bag of french fries before they hit the floor.
 Normally, bending over at work is not a sufficient claim for compensation.
-In this case though, the court insisted that to catch the fries the manager had to bend, twist, and jerk quickly.
+In this case, though, the court insisted that to catch the fries the manager had to bend, twist, and jerk quickly.
 She was under pressure to serve drive-through customers quickly and not waste food, which caused her to impulsively bend, twist, and jerk when the fries were falling.

 A construction worker broke his leg when he tried to jump a trench during a lull in the workday.

 The man claimed that, during a hot day, several of his co-workers moved to an air-conditioned truck to cool off during a lull in work.
-One of his co-workers told him someone on the other side of the work site needed to talk to him, to trick him and take his spot in the air-conditioned truck.
+One of his co-workers told him someone on the other side of the worksite needed to talk to him, to trick him and take his spot in the air-conditioned truck.
 When the claimant realized he was tricked, he jumped over a trench to run back to the truck.
 When he landed he broke his leg.
 The Supreme Court of South Dakota awarded him workers’ comp benefits.

 A pizza delivery man sustained a punctured lung after he became involved in a fight with a panhandler.

 The Iowa deliverer had finished his deliveries and returned to the pizza shop at the same time that a panhandler was being chased out of the pizza establishment by employees.
 He became involved in the fight and sustained a punctured lung.
-The employer tried to content the injuries occurred outside of the pizza establishment.
-The appellate court, however, ruled that the employee suffered the injuries during employment.
+The employer tried to content the injuries that occurred outside of the pizza establishment.
+The appellate court, however, ruled that the employee suffered injuries during employment.

-Larry W. Holland, was awarded $4.3 million in a workers’ comp retaliation lawsuit because his employee failed to modify his duties after an injury that occurred on the job.
+Larry W. Holland was awarded $4.3 million in a workers’ comp retaliation lawsuit because his employee failed to modify his duties after an injury that occurred on the job.
 The employer then tried to terminate his job while he was out on medical leave.

 Holland was a facility supervisor for Schwan’s Home Service Inc. in West Frankfort, IL.
 He injured his back at work when he slipped on ice unloading goods into a Schwan’s freezer.
-After some time, his doctor told him he could return to working, but only under certain restrictions, including no prolonged standing or heavy lifting.
+After some time, his doctor told him he could return to work, but only under certain restrictions, including no prolonged standing or heavy lifting.
 When he returned to working his job duties did not change, despite his doctor’s restrictions.
 He continued to stand for long periods of time and lift heavy goods.

 Holland’s back injury worsened, and his doctor informed him to stop working for a month and go to physical therapy.
 Right before he was to return to full-time employment, he received a letter from Schwan’s saying that his position was set to be eliminated.